Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_try_except.md

 ## Else

-You can use the **else** keyword to define a block of code to be executed if no errors were raised:
+You can use the **else** keyword to define a block of code to be executed if no errors were raised.

 **Code Example**
 === "Jac"